WARNING! I posted some things on this page which might seem… offensive to some people.

 But first, I want you to click HERE, and read this article.

-And watch this video.
+And watch THIS.

-Did you watch it?
+Did you watch them?

 Because, that is the subject of this section.